Fatimbit/Fatimbit/README.md

 ### about me:

 I am a new graduate in Software Engineering from the University of Ottawa (we may have met at the Faculty of Engineering's Ceremony of Excellence!).
 I enjoy game development, back-end development, and UX design, among many other things.
-I have previous work experience in both software development and software quality assurance, as well as extensive experience as a design director and project manager within nonprofit organizations.
+I have previous work experience in both software development and software quality assurance from roles at Nokia, Communications Research Centre Canada, and Statcan.
+I am very passionate about giving back to my community through my work in the tech industry and have extensive experience working as a design director and project manager within nonprofit organizations.

 ### coding coding coding...